tuneshwarpyjamaa/tsl/OWASP_SECURITY_ASSESSMENT.md

 ## 📋 Conclusion

-The TMW Blog Platform requires immediate security remediation to prevent potential attacks.
+The South Line Platform requires immediate security remediation to prevent potential attacks.
 With **20 critical vulnerabilities** identified, the application is at high risk of:

 - Complete system compromise through role escalation
 - Database exposure via injection attacks